Memons in Sri Lanka: History

-Reason for mass migration and settlement of Memon people around the world was due to the Gujarat's Hindu-Muslim riot in 1947, which was initiated due to the Partition of India.
+The reason for the mass migration, displacement, and later the international settlement of the Memon people around the world was primarily due to the Hindu-Muslim riots after the Partition of India and the Annexation of Junagadh.
+After the Muslim Nawab of Junagadh was overthrown by India, many Memons left Junagadh and entered exile.

 Many Memons in the Kathiawar region were attacked and were looted by the mobs, which resulted in great loss to the Memon community especially in the Junagadh District and surrounding villages in modern state of Gujarat in India.
-After the riots, extremely affected Memon people from the Kathiawar region were replaced in refugee camps in the bordering cities nearby the State of Gujarat, India.
+After the riots, the majority of the Memon population of the Kathiawar were displaced, and there are very few Memons remaining in Kathiawar today.

-Lately, Memon people started migrating to other states within India, and large number of them migrated and settled in modern Pakistan.
-Memon merchants who were involved in the trading route between India and Sri Lanka, decided to migrate and settle in Ceylon (in modern Sri Lanka) along with their families.
+Lately, Memon people started migrating to other states within India (such as Mumbai), and alarge number of them migrated and settled in modern Pakistan.
+Memon merchants who were involved in the trading route between India and Sri Lanka, decided to migrate and settle in what was then Ceylon (now modern Sri Lanka) along with their families.

 Memon people were firstly based in Colombo 12 in the early 1950s and gradually started to expand and move to other parts of the Colombo city.
-Memon association of Ceylon was formed in the year 1956 in Hullsdorf, Colombo by well known personalities of the Memon community in Sri Lanka.
-Lately it was changed to Memon association of Sri Lanka.
+The Memon association of Ceylon was formed in the year 1956 in Hullsdorf, Colombo by well known personalities of the Memon community in Sri Lanka.
+Recently, it was changed to the Memon association of Sri Lanka.